datamaskin/cyrus_test/README.md

 This is the Cyrus CODE TEST JAVA completed on St. Patrick's day and emailed as a .zip of this same repo for evaluation.
 See the README for the details.

+This code test did not meet the standards of a Java Developer.

 This is the README file as requested by the online instructions for submitting a .zip file in response to the Cyrus CODE TEST JAVA web page.